yitznewton/procslyte/README.md

 $ composer require yitznewton/procslyte
 ```

-To work on the ProCSLyte code:
+To work on the ProCSLyte code, clone this repo and do:

 ```shell
 $ composer install